 “All these men are laying on the battlefield to this day and in some small way I would like to bring them home“.

 He plans to complete this challenge in time to display the shrouds in November 2018 to mark the Centenary of Armistice Day.

 “It would be like nothing else – quarter of a kilometre of bodies laid out in rows, hopefully somewhere central where they will be seen by hundreds of thousands of people, reminding them of those who made the ultimate sacrifice.”

 The Creative Process

 As with the original Somme 19240 project, each of the figures has a name, taken from a list of the fallen provided by the Commonwealth War Graves Commission.
 Rob contemplates each name as he wraps each figure:

 “As I go through the process of putting the figure within the shroud, I cross a name off.
 It’s vitally important that each is associated with a name, otherwise the individual gets lost in the numbers.”

 The Shrouds of the Somme project supports several charities and has it’s own dedicated team and website.
-Some of the Shrouds were exhibited at Salisbury Cathedral in June, some will be exhibited in Belfast in August and all of them will be on display at Queen Elizabeth Olympic Park in November 2018 to mark the 100th anniversary of the end of WW1.
+Some of the Shrouds were exhibited at Salisbury Cathedral in June, some were exhibited in Belfast in August/September and all of them will be on display for the first and only time at Queen Elizabeth Olympic Park in London from 8th-18th November 2018 to mark the 100th anniversary of the end of WW1.
 You can find out more about these and other events on the official Shrouds of the Somme website.

 Rob has also created The Trench – a different way of displaying the Shrouds of the Somme collection so that it can be displayed in different environments and tour different areas of the UK and abroad.
-The Trench debuted in Exeter on 30th June – 8th July 2018.
+The Trench debuted in Exeter on 30th June – 8th July and will also be on display at Aerospace in Filton, South Gloucestershire from 29th September – 14th October 2018.